Paris Auto show highlights electric SUVs yet diesel lives on

 TRADE AND BREXIT

 The industry was relieved when U.S. President Donald Trump agreed to hold off on new import duties for autos.
-But trade worries, especially with China, have nonetheless darkened the outlook.
+But worries about an exchange of new tariffs between the U.S. and China have nonetheless darkened the outlook.

 Both BMW and Daimler cited trade concerns in issuing profit warnings this year.
 BMW is the largest U.S. auto exporter, shipping SUVs from its plant in Spartanburg, South Carolina.